Verde River – Oak Creek Groundwater Recharge

 The pilot Groundwater Mitigation Program provides a vehicle for current and potential water users to work in concert to reduce the amount of water removed from the river and groundwater system through a balancing mechanism moving toward water neutrality.
 The mechanism involves “sellers” and “buyers.”
 Willing water users (“sellers”), voluntarily agree to not use a certain quantity of water for a defined period of time.
 A corresponding credit is provided to another user, (“buyers”) who wishes to balance the impact of their new or existing groundwater pumping.

 Friends of Verde River Greenway, working with a diverse set of collaborators, has developed several first of their kind groundwater mitigation demonstration projects.
-Pilot groundwater mitigation transactions will demonstrate that Verde Valley community members and local businesses are ready to be leaders in finding a solution that preserves the area’s waterways and promotes sustainable development.

 * Project supports voluntary transactions to change, reduce or stop water use – either temporarily or permanently – to protect or restore water for environmental benefit